 Family ticket – £12 (2 adults and 3 children)

-Our pool is sometimes used by Water Lillies Swimming School for private swimming lessons during school term times, please see our timetable, below, for opening times.
+Our pool is sometimes used by Water Lillies Swimming School for private swimming lessons during school term times.

 Our Children’s Play Area is always popular and features an adventure climbing frame with scramble net, wobbly bridge, slides and swings.